-Brant Boyer returns for his fifth season as the special teams coordinator of the New York Jets.
-In his four seasons guiding the Jets special teams, Boyer has transformed a unit considered by multiple metrics as one of the bottom third in the league to a top five unit in each of the last two seasons, according to FootballOutsiders.com, which compiles the numbers in five key elements of special teams.
+Brant Boyer returns for his sixth season as the special teams coordinator of the New York Jets having been retained by Head Coach Robert Saleh in 2021.
+In his time with the Jets, Boyer has transformed the special teams into a top five unit in two of the last three seasons, according to FootballOutsiders.com, which compiles the numbers in five key elements of special teams.

-Last season, Boyer's group finished fourth in the league in special teams DVOA according to FootballOutsiders.com, their second consecutive season in the top five, despite new primary players at kicker (Sam Ficken), punt returner (Braxton Berrios) and kick returner (Ty Montgomery & Vyncint Smith).
+In 2019, Boyer's group finished fourth in the league in special teams DVOA according to FootballOutsiders.com, their second consecutive season in the top five, despite new primary players at kicker (Ficken), punt returner (Braxton Berrios) and kick returner (Ty Montgomery & Vyncint Smith).
 Overall, the group ranked in the top five in coverage touchdowns (two), punt return average (11.4), kickoff return average against (19.3) and fumble recoveries (two).